Nikon D3000 vs Panasonic FZ1000

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3000 does not provide wifi capability.

-Both the D3000 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+Both the D3000 and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The D3000 was replaced by the Nikon D3100, while the FZ1000 was followed by the Panasonic FZ2500.
 Further information on the features and operation of the D3000 and FZ1000 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3000 and the Panasonic FZ1000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.